 - A Detailed Look at Coursework

-CORE COURSES CBE 501 Incompressible Fluid Mechanics or MAE 522 Viscous Flows and Boundary Layers 1 CBE 502 Mathematical Methods of Eng.
-Analysis II or MAE 501 Mathematical Methods of Eng.
-Analysis I 1 CBE 503 Advanced Thermodynamics 1 CBE 504 Chemical Reaction Engineering 1 CBE 505 Advanced Heat and Mass Transfer 1 CBE 507 Research Topics in Chem. and Bio.
-Engineering 1 EGR 501 Ethics in Engineering 1 ELECTIVES 400-level or higher technical electives 3 n/a unrestricted elective 1 TOTAL 11
+CORE COURSES MAE 501/CBE 509 Mathematical Methods of Engineering Analysis I 1 CBE 503 Advanced Thermodynamics 1 CBE 504 Chemical Reactor Engineering 1 CBE 510 Transport Phenomena 1 CBE 507 Research Topics in Chem. and Bio.
+Engineering 1 EGR 501 Ethics in Engineering (half-semester) 1 ELECTIVES 400-level or higher technical (engeineering/science) electives 3 n/a unrestricted elective 1 TOTAL REQUIRED 10

 The General Examination consists of two components: 1) mastery of graduate-level chemical engineering material in the departmental core courses, and 2) a written thesis research proposal (First Proposition) and its oral defense, as described in the graduate handbook.
 There is no oral examination other than the First Proposition defense.
 Upon passing the General Examination, the student advances to “post-generals” candidacy.
 In addition, passing the General Examination entitles the student to receive a Master of Arts (MA) degree.